 - 7.1 All powers in relation to reliefs are given under the Local Government Finance Act 1988, the Local Government and Rating Act 1997, the Local Government Act 2003 and the Localism Act 2011.
-However section 223 of the Local Government Act 1992 allows for delegation of decisions by the Council to Cabinet, Committees, Sub-Committees or Officers. - 7.2 The Council's scheme of delegation allows for the Revenues, Benefits and Fraud Manager to award, revise or revoke any discretionary relief applications.
-However, any application which is considered to be of a significant nature or the amount to be awarded exceeds £4,000 (unless a renewal), will be subject to consultation with the relevant Portfolio Holder, executive or committee prior to final determination. - 7.3 Applications that are refused will, on request, be reconsidered if additional supporting information is provided or the refusal is subsequently considered to be based on a misinterpretation of the application.
+However section 223 of the Local Government Act 1992 allows for delegation of decisions by the Council to Cabinet, Committees, Sub-Committees or Officers. - 7.2 However, any application which is considered to be of a significant nature or the amount to be awarded exceeds £4,000 (unless a renewal or an award made under a funded Government-led relief scheme, will be subject to consultation with the relevant Portfolio Holder, Executive or Committee prior to final determination. - 7.3 Applications that are refused will, on request, be reconsidered if additional supporting information is provided or the refusal is subsequently considered to be based on a misinterpretation of the application.